-6. Qualified Taxicab Use.-The ultimate purchaser may claim a credit for Federal excise tax paid on gasoline, diesel fuel, and special fuels used after December 31, 1978, and before January 1, 1983, in a qualified taxicab providing qualified taxicab service.
-Note: At the time this form went to print, Congress was considering a proposal that would extend the expiration date of December 31, 1982.
-We will use news media and other means available to provide you with information on any change.
+6. Qualified Taxicab Use.-The ultimate purchaser may claim a credit for tax paid on gasoline used after December 31, 1978, and before October 1, 1984, in a qualified taxicab providing qualified taxicab service in the allowable amount of 4¢ a gallon.

 A qualified taxicab is a land vehicle that holds fewer than 10 adults including the driver.
-For 1978 and later model years, the vehicle model must have a fuel economy rating better than the average fuel economy standard for the model year (18 mpg for 1978 models, 19 mpg for 1979, 20 mpg for 1980, 22 mpg for 1981, 24 mpg for 1982, and 26 mpg for 1983).
+For 1978 and later model years, the vehicle model must have a fuel economy rating better than the average fuel economy standard for the model year (18 mpg for 1978 models, 19mpg for 1979, 20 mpg for 1980, 22 mpg for 1981, 24 mpg for 1982, 26 mpg for 1983, and 27 mpg for 1984).
 A taxicab is qualified if the vehicle received or could have received an exemption from the fuel economy standard for the model year.
 Fuel economy standards do not apply for vehicles acquired before 1979.

 Qualified taxicab service means furnishing nonscheduled land transportation for a fixed fee in a qualified taxicab.
-The person operating the taxicab must be properly licensed as a taxicab driver and must not be prohibited from furnishing ride-sharing.
+The person operating the taxicab must be properly licensed as a taxicab driver and must not be prohibited by company policy (with the consent of the passengers) from furnishing ride-sharing.

-7. Commercial Aviation Use.-You may claim credit for excise tax on gasoline used in commercial aviation and certain helicopter uses.
+7. Farming, Commercial, or Helicopter Aviation Uses.-You may claim a credit for tax paid on aviation gasoline used in farming, commercial, or certain helicopter aviation uses in the amount of 12¢ a gallon.